SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 <TabItem value="Windows">

 1. Copy the yaml file to `C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d` folder in the machine which needs to be monitored.
-2. Restart the collector using
+2. Restart the collector using:
   ```sh
   Restart-Service -Name OtelcolSumo
   ```